 - Consider giving vitamin K2 along with vitamin D. D enhances the absorption of calcium, and K2 helps with distribution to the right places in the body (like bones and teeth).

-- Not giving a D supplement before or close to bedtime might be smart since doing so could disrupt your child’s sleep.
+- Giving a D supplement before or close to bedtime can disrupt your child’s sleep.
 (Vitamin D temporarily pauses the production of melatonin, the sleep hormone.)

 Disclaimer: This article is based on my personal experience and research and should not be used in place of medical advice.
 Please consult your healthcare provider before making any medical decisions.